 See, all of these little ordinary things we do together, they are fun.
 They are worth being noticed and celebrated.

-Here are some of our precious homeschooling routine moments:
+Here are some of our precious moments of our homeschool routine:

 YOUR TURN: How do you ease back into your homeschooling routine after the weekend, summer or a long break?